 In April 2018, William Von Hoene, Senior VP of Exelon, the US’s largest nuclear operator, told the US Energy Association’s annual meeting in Washington: “I don’t think we are building any more nuclear plants in the United States, I don’t think it’s ever going to happen…Right now the costs on the SMR’s, in part because of the size and in part because of the security that is associated with any nuclear plant, are prohibitive.”

-In a 2014 online MIT journal article, “Small Modular Nuclear Reactors and the Future of Nuclear Power” Mark Cooper, PhD, of Vermont Law School / Yale University, concluded that SMRs are all but dead - demonstrated by the scale-backs of major players Babcock & Wilcox and Westinghouse, the technology's poor economics, and the general lack of customer interest.
+In an online MIT journal article, “Small Modular Nuclear Reactors and the Future of Nuclear Power” Mark Cooper, PhD, of Vermont Law School / Yale University, concluded that SMRs are all but dead - demonstrated by the scale-backs of major players Babcock & Wilcox, Westinghouse and Transatomic Power, the technology's poor economics, and the general lack of interest from utilities and lending institutions.

-The signs seem clear - small modular reactors are a non-starter in the energy marketplace.
+In spite of the proponents' promotional hype, the signs seem clear - small modular reactors are a non-starter in the energy marketplace.
 Canadian taxpayers’ money should not be squandered on this risky, retro, uncompetitive, expensive, and completely unnecessary venture.
-Canada’s policies must not be for the convenience of the nuclear industry but for the benefit of people.
-We should commit our resources to a broad range of more modern energy options - options which have proven to be much more cost-competitive, environmentally sound, and sustainable for the long term.
+Canada’s policies must not be for the convenience of the dying and desperate nuclear industry but for the benefit of people.
+We should commit our resources to a broad range of more modern energy strategies and options - options which have proven to be much more cost-competitive, environmentally sound, and sustainable for the long term.

 SMRs = nuclear reactors generating between 10 and 300 megawatts of electricity